rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise1/README.md

 **Key Concepts to Remember**: Observability must be built into applications from the beginning, cloud development environments provide consistency and eliminate local issues, health checks are essential for container orchestration platforms, and structured logging and metrics enable proactive monitoring and faster troubleshooting.

-**Before Moving On**: Make sure you can explain why each component (metrics, logging, health checks) is important for SRE work.
-In the next exercise, you'll package this observable application into containers for deployment.
+**Before Moving On**: Make sure you can explain why each component (metrics, logging, health checks) is important for SRE.